sijonelis/theia-python-debug/README.md

 * To launch simply clone the rep and run docker-compose up
 * To launch in-docker development (dockerfile-dev) configuraton, please refer to README-DEV.md for more info.

+*Debug configuration notes:
+- To preserve debug logs, "console" parameter should be either "none" or removed altogether from the launch configuration.
+If present it will cause theia to spawn a separate debug console for each debug session which will then be destroyed upon session termination.

 Python debuger launch.json configuration attributes:
 ```json
 {